-There are several methods to clean a grease trap.
+There are several methods for cleaning a grease trap.
 Dallas dictates the proper method for certain types of businesses.
-To ensure that you clean it according to the laws, we recommend using a restaurant grease trap cleaning services provider that is a licensed and reputable company.
+To ensure that you clean it according to the law, we recommend using a licensed restaurant grease trap cleaning services provider.

-We can’t stress enough how important is to hire a provider that is up-to-date with all the regulations to ensure compliance from your side.
-We have had many clients running to us after trying the do-it-yourself approach.
-One attempt is usually enough never to try again to clean their grease trap and dispose of the material by themselves.
-That’s one of the most unpleasant and labor-demanding tasks to ask from you or your employees.
-And because they are unqualified for the job, it often ends in disaster.
+We can’t stress enough how important it is to hire a grease trap cleaner that is up-to-date with all the regulations.
+We have had many clients who tried the do-it-yourself approach.
+One attempt is usually enough to never try again to clean their grease trap and dispose of the material by themselves.
+That’s one of the most unpleasant and labor-demanding tasks to ask of you or your employees because they are unqualified for the job.

-However, if you are determined to do it yourself, first you should learn what methods the city requires for your business.
+If you are determined to do it yourself, you should learn what methods the city requires for your business.
 It could be one of the following two methods:

-● Pump and Return.
+- Pump and Return.
 The fat, oil, and grease are pumped out of the grease trap and separated by water.
-Then the water is then returned into the grease trap.
+Then, the water is returned into the grease trap.
 This is the preferred method.
-A special vehicle is necessary, so some grease trap services providers don’t offer this method as a service.
+A special vehicle is necessary, so some grease trap service providers don’t offer this method.

-● Dry Pump.
-All the content from your grease trap is removed, and the tank is left dry.
-Until the water is introduced again, it can spread a strong unpleasant odor.
+- Dry Pump.
+All the contents of your grease trap are removed, and the tank is left dry.
+Until the water is introduced again, your grease trap can spread a strong unpleasant odor.

-Finally, keep in mind that the waste you’d remove from the grease trap is your responsibility, even after removing it from your property.
+Keep in mind that the waste you remove from the grease trap is your responsibility, even after removing it from your property.
 Make sure that you (if you do it yourself) or your service provider disposes of it at an authorized location, or you’ll be fined.
 City staff can provide technical assistance and help FSEs save on cleaning costs by using FOG reduction techniques and Best Management Practices.

 The grease trap company said I am responsible for the material from cradle-to-grave.
 What does that mean?

 You, as a Dallas business owner, have a duty to ensure that the material removed from your grease trap is being disposed of in a legal and environmentally-friendly way.
-If your non-reputable and reckless service provider cleans your trap and disposes of the waste at an unauthorized location, you’ll be held responsible.
+If a non-reputable service provider cleans your trap and disposes of the waste at an unauthorized location, you’ll be held responsible.
 That’s why you should be careful when choosing your kitchen grease trap service provider.
-Working with reputable companies, such as Dallas Grease Trap Pumping, is the only way to be confident that you’ve made the right choice.
+Working with reputable companies, such as Dallas Grease Trap Services, is the only way to be confident that you’ve made the right choice.

-What are the fines if the trap overflows?
+What are the fines if my grease trap overflows?